Church of St Michael and All Angels, Felton: Vicarage

 A few yards from the entrance gates is the former vicarage, a long, low, building erected in 1758.
 The vicarage's formal garden lies alongside the road to the church.
 The vicarage house is situated on the east of the churchyard, with an extensive prospect to the north.
 It was either built or re-built by Robert Henderson, vicar of Felton from 1683 to 1726.
-Above the south door, there is an inscription date 1683.
+Above the south door, there is an inscription dated 1683.